 \section{Introduction}

-The trucking industry transports 72\% of freight in the U.S.\ and generates a gross revenue of about \$800 billion annually \citep{ATA2021}.
+The trucking industry transports 73\% of freight by weight in the U.S.\ and generates a gross revenue of around \$987 billion annually \citep{ATA2023}.
 However, this large industry is characterized by high market fragmentation.
-There are over 900,000 for-hire carriers in the U.S., of which 90\% operate 6 or fewer trucks \citep{ATA2021}.
-Traditionally, the market relies on brokers and freight forwarders to connect shippers and carriers using phones or emails, a process that is time consuming and labor intensive.
+According to the U.S. Department of Transportation, there are over 577,000 active motor carriers in the United States, of which 95.5\% operate 10 or fewer trucks \citep{ATA2023}.
+Traditionally, the market relies on brokers and freight forwarders to connect shippers and carriers using phones or emails, a process that is time-consuming and labor-intensive.
 In recent years, digital freight marketplaces have grown rapidly.
 These digital platforms allow shippers and carriers to list and book loads through smartphone apps or websites in an automated process that is significantly more efficient than traditional brokers.